dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 # What happens if you install the Company Portal app and enroll your device in Intune?

-You start by installing the Company Portal app, and then use the app to enroll your device in Intune.
-Once your device is enrolled, you  can use the Company Portal app to:
+When you install the Company Portal app and enroll your Android device in Intune, you can use the Company Portal app to:

--   Access the company network, email, and work files
+-   Access the company’s network, and your email and work files

--   Get company apps from the Company Portal app or Company Portal website
+-   Get company apps from the Company Portal

 -   Automatically configure your company email account

 -   Reset your phone to factory settings if it is lost or stolen

-When  you enroll your device in Intune, you are giving your IT administrator permission to manage your device to help protect the company information on the device.

-**What IT cannot see**

--   Call and Web history

--	Location

--   Email and text messages

--   Contacts

--	Passwords

--   Calendar

--   Camera roll

-**What IT can see**

--   Model

--   Serial number

--   Operating system

--   App names

--   Owner

--   Device name

--   Manufacturer

 When you add your Android device, you are giving your IT administrator permission to access the device.
 They can do things like: